lamps-wg/RFC5019bis/draft-ietf-lamps-rfc5019bis.md

 OCSP does not have the means to signal responder capabilities within the protocol.
-Thus, clients may need to use out-of-band mechanisms (e.g., agreed upon arrangements between operators of OCSP responders and OCSP response-consuming applications) to determine whether a responder conforms to the profile defined in this document.
-Regardless of the availability of such out-of-band mechanisms, this profile ensures that interoperability will still occur between an OCSP client that fully conforms with {{RFC6960}} and a responder that is operating in a mode as described in this specification.
+Thus, clients may need to use out-of-band mechanisms (e.g., agreed upon arrangements between operators of OCSP responders and OCSP clients) to determine whether a responder conforms to the profile defined in this document.
+Regardless of the availability of such out-of-band mechanisms, this profile ensures that interoperability will still occur between an OCSP client that fully conforms with {{RFC6960}}
+and a responder that is operating in a mode as described in this specification.

 # Conventions and Definitions